wesql/wescale/doc/toturial/08-Branch.md

 ## Overview

 The Branch feature in WeSQL enables you to create a target database with the same schema as your source database.
 This approach allows you to safely develop and test new schema changes in isolation, without affecting the production environment.
-After finalizing and validating your changes in the target database, you can merge these schema modifications back into the source database.
-This workflow ensures a controlled and reliable process for database schema evolution.
+After validating these changes in the target environment, you can merge them back into the source database.
+This controlled workflow streamlines the evolution of your database schema.

 ---

-## Actions Overview

-- **create**: Initializes the branch workflow by copying the database schema from the source to the target database.
-- **diff**: Displays differences between the source and target database schemas.
-- **prepare_merge_back**: Prepares to merge schema changes from the target back to the source database.
-- **merge_back**: Executes the merge of schema changes.
-- **show**: Displays the branch metadata.
-- **delete**: Deletes the branch metadata.

----

 ## Prerequisites

-### Create Cluster
+### Create Clusters

 To use the Branch feature, you need two WeScale clusters: a **source** cluster and a **target** cluster.
-The source cluster is where your production schema resides, while the target cluster is where you’ll test and refine your changes.
+The source cluster represents your production environment, while the target cluster serves as a safe testing environment.

-If you already have a WeScale cluster running locally, simply start another one as the target.
-For example, the commands below start a source cluster on port **15306** and a target cluster on port **15307**:
+For example, the following commands start a source cluster on port **15306** and a target cluster on port **15307**:

 ```shell
 docker network create wescale-network